By: Jean Ferdinandsen, Certified Arborist

 Several factors should be considered with your tree selection.
 Hardiness assures it will survive our Wisconsin winters.
 Heat tolerance indicates if trees are acclimated to our hot summers.
-The two factors together make sure the tree is suitable for our seasons and area.
+The two factors together assure the tree is suitable for our seasons and area.

 The planting site itself will help you define your selection choices.
 Some issues to consider are: How much space is available for both roots and the crown, now and at maturity?
 What is the soil type?
 How much moisture and light are available?